 Ashar’s dad, Chris: Spaghetti, peanut butter, pierogies.

-Our roommate and friend, Dan: Spaghetti and meatballs, Cheerios, cheesy shells, barbecue pork, mashed potatoes, turkey, pizza, pizza, pizza, pizza. (“Write that four times,” he said.)
+Our roommate and friend, Kaitlyn: Spaghetti and meatballs, Cheerios, cheesy shells, barbecue pork, mashed potatoes, turkey, pizza, pizza, pizza, pizza. (“Write that four times,” he said.)

 My mom, also Joan: Fish, ice cream, baked potatoes, burgers, Brussels sprouts, chocolate.

 None of us the most balanced, none of us super-awful, all of us full of things we really love.